radareorg/r2con2020/README.md

   Resources: https://www.blog.google/products/docs/slidesqa    https://youtu.be/weooOudyDuc?t=95

 * [ ] Setup & test OBS (here comes the good old fun)

   OBS works in Win/OSx/Linux.
 OBS it's a universe in itself, get familiar with it:
   * [ ] Setup OBS scenes   https://obsproject.com/forum/resources
   * [ ] Setup OBS sources
   * [ ] OBS studio mode allows transitioning between scenes

     Resources: https://www.youtube.com/watch?v=AA5uMiSk2MQ&ab_channel=CreatorFundamentals
   * [ ] Prepare lightweight mp4/gif to have it handly between talks, during breaks, or in case of tech issues from speakers/delay between talks
   * [ ] OBS guide for electro-music artists https://www.jeremydeprisco.net/blog/cosmic-stream-fest
-  To do: test streaming to several platforms at once https://restream.io
+  * [ ] To do: test streaming to several platforms at once https://restream.io

+  Lessons learned: mastering OBS is complex, things to improve: normalize audio between talks.

+  To do: find out if there's a way to stream to the same youtube stream (with no changed to the url) when sharing the stream key with other people.

 * [ ] Meet with all humans that will present at least twice (timezone friendly) before the event to
   * [ ] Test everyones internet connection / audio setup / video setup